What Makes Us Unique

-Mark Maher, Head Canada Goose Wrangler
+Head Canada Goose Wrangler

 “Jack of all trades, master of none; but better than a master of one” is how Mark found his way into the warranty repair industry.
 His commitment to the environment, sustainability, and right to repair make him a perfect fit for Gear re-Store.
 Mark has initiated recycling programs at multiple past employers and volunteer programs.
 Mark is always thinking of ways to reduce waste and re-use resources whenever possible.
 His experience in event planning, project management, and costume making made him a great fit for Head Canada Goose Wrangler.
 Mark came to Gear re-Store by way of Cubic Dissection, a small puzzle making company where he managed the shipping and receiving department.

 Mark is an avid camper and often finds himself living in extreme climates and weather patterns.
 Mark also has a passion for music as he is working on producing dance music and still performs as a DJ when the opportunity arises.